jl2501/godotenv/README.md

 ## Who?

-The original library [dotenv](https://github.com/bkeepers/dotenv) was written by [Brandon Keepers](http://opensoul.org/), and this port was done by [John Barton](https://johnbarton.co/) based off the tests/fixtures in the original library, then supports of in-memory filesystem via afero lib was brought by [James Light](https://github.com/jl2501)
+The original library [dotenv](https://github.com/bkeepers/dotenv) was written by [Brandon Keepers](http://opensoul.org/), and this port was done by [John Barton](https://johnbarton.co/) based off the tests/fixtures in the original library, then supports of in-memory filesystem via a minimal fs interface was brought by [James Light](https://github.com/jl2501)